Mapping existing research into design briefs and workflows — to get more done with insights

 - C3.
 Adding ‘echo read outs’ to re-engage product teams with research projects — and get more done with insights

 - C4.
-Demystifying core product uncertainties by meta analyzing across existing research to date — to get more done with insights
+Meta analyzing across existing research to inform strategic product uncertainties — and get more done with insights

 - A2.
 Aiming for integrated research, not just a research repository tool